FAQ's - Your Waste and Recycling Service

 If you live on the edge of one of these towns, you can check if your postcode is included by entering your address into the 'Your waste collection schedule' tool on our website at: https://info.dumgal.gov.uk/FaultReporting/Waste/Schedule

-Arrangements for flats and other properties that share communal waste bins will be made between October 2021 and March 2022 through contact with property owners, tenants, landlords or housing agencies.
-If you received a letter and haven't received your caddies within these timescales, please contact us:
+Arrangements for flats and other properties that share communal waste bins is ongoing through contact with property owners, tenants, landlords or housing agencies.
+If you received a letter and haven't received your caddies, please contact us